According to LFIP, the PDMM is the responsible authority for receiving and registering applications for international protection.[1]

 The LFIP states that applications for international protection shall be registered by the PDMM.[7]
 Applicants can request and shall be provided interpretation services for the purpose of the registration interview and later the personal interview.[8]

-Article 69 LFIP does not lay down any time limits for the completion of registration by the PDMM, although its Implementing Regulation, the Regulation on Foreigners and International Protection (RFIP), requires applications to be recorded “within the shortest time on the institutional software system” of PMM.[12]
-The RFIP provides that application authorities shall notify the applicant a date for his or her registration interview during the application if possible, otherwise at a later stage.[13]
+Article 69 LFIP does not lay down any time limits for the completion of registration by the PDMM, although its Implementing Regulation, the Regulation on Foreigners and International Protection (RFIP), requires applications to be recorded “within the shortest time on the institutional software system” of PMM.[11]
+The RFIP provides that application authorities shall notify the applicant a date for their registration interview during the application if possible, otherwise at a later stage.[12]
+According to stakeholders, when comparing two applicants – one who applies for international protection within one month of entry and another who waits two years – the former is more likely to have their application accepted, whereas the latter may be prevented from submitting an application altogether.[13]

 In practice, the takeover of the process by PMM in September 2018 resulted in obstacles to access to the asylum procedure.
-Issues persisted in 2019 and arbitrariness increased after the takeover of registration of non-Syrians.[14]
-It is difficult to assess the overall system since there is no standardised application.[15]
-However, the main public policy has seemed to be to leave people unregistered to push them to leave Türkiye, especially Afghans, except in vulnerable cases.[16]
-Afghans are thus kept as ‘unregistered irregular migrants’ in the migration system or they are treated under the accelerated procedure when their application for international protection is received.
-[17] In 2020, problems were compounded by COVID-19.
+Issues persisted in 2024 and arbitrariness increased after the takeover of registration of non-Syrians.
+It is difficult to assess the overall system since there is no standardised application.[14]
+Accessing the application remains very difficult in 2024,[15] the registration system remained the most significant barrier to accessing basic rights and services in 2024.
+Access to international protection registration became nearly impossible in certain provinces that were identified as closed for new applications and especially for certain groups without any specific vulnerabilities.
+Single women, people with serious health issues, and families, more often, were able to access the application.
+However, single men from Afghanistan, Pakistan, and Uzbekistan, faced significant challenges to be able to access application.
+The main public policy has seemed to be to leave people unregistered to push them to leave Türkiye or decrease the official numbers, except in vulnerable cases.[16]

 At the end of the registration interview, all the information recorded on the screen of the electronic system must be precisely read back to the applicant who will have the opportunity to make corrections.[27]
 A printed version of the registration form filled in electronically is also handed to the applicant.[28]

-Following this reform, the PDMM no longer issues a Registration Document when directing the asylum seeker to the assigned “satellite city” with a view to registering the international protection application.
-The only documentation the applicant receives is the International Protection Applicant Identification Card that is valid for six months after having registered the application with the PDMM at the appointed province.[32]
-This means that asylum seekers are required to travel to the assigned province without being provided documentation to attest their intention to seek international protection.
-In practice, people are often apprehended during police controls throughout the country and are thus at risk of being transferred to a Removal Centre (see Detention of Asylum Seekers).
+Following this reform, the PDMM no longer issues a Registration Document when directing the asylum seeker to the assigned “province of residence” with a view to registering the international protection application.
+The only documentation the applicant receives after registering their application with the PDMM in the province where the application was submitted is the International Protection Applicant Identification Card which is generally valid for usually one month.
+Within one month, if the authorities complete their assessment, the applicant is invited to the PDMM where they initially applied and is officially referred to the appointed province, with an obligation to report there within 15 days.
+This official referral also functions as a travel permit, allowing the applicant to travel without risk of apprehension.
+If the authorities do not complete the assessment within two months, the identification card is renewed for an additional two months, and this cycle continues until the procedure is completed.
+As this procedure becomes prolonged, applicants tend to settle in the initial city where they were issued an ID card, making it difficult to relocate to the referred city due to having established a routine or entered into rental agreements, among other factors.
+However, if the applicant is denied the opportunity to submit their application at a certain PDMM and is told to approach another PDMM that “accepts” international protection applicants, then s/he is required to travel to the assigned province without being provided documentation to attest to their intention to seek international protection.
+In practice, people are often apprehended during police controls throughout the country and are thus at risk of being transferred to a Removal Centre[34] (see Detention of Asylum Seekers).

-In early 2022, the previously unconfirmed ‘satellite city’ policy was publicly confirmed with the announcement of the ‘deconcentration policy.’[49]
-Neighborhoods with a 25% refugee density had already been completely closed to registration for the last two years, including Fatih and Esenyurt in İstanbul.
-From May 2022, it is against the law for any region or area in Türkiye to have a population of foreign nationals that is more than one-quarter of the total population.
+On 30 June 2022, PMM announced that 1,169 districts would be closed to protection seekers registrations as of 1 July 2022 except for new-born registration and family reunifications.
+In early 2022, the previously unconfirmed ‘satellite city’ policy was publicly confirmed with the announcement of the ‘deconcentration policy.’[35]
+Neighbourhoods with a 25% refugee density had been completely closed to registration, including Fatih, Esenyurt, Avcılar, Bahçelievler, Başakşehir, Bağcılar, Esenler, Küçükçekmece, Sultangazi and Zeytinburnu in İstanbul.
+The percentage later decreased to 20% and it is prohibited by PMM for any region or area in Türkiye to have a population of foreign nationals that is more than one-fifth of the total population.
 This includes both people who have made Türkiye their permanent home and those who are merely visiting the country.
-This rule has been given the name the 25 percent limit or the 25 percent rule.
-781 neighbourhoods in different provinces are now closed to foreign nationals seeking address registrations for temporary protection, international protection, and residence permits, as well as changes to their city of residence if they are foreign nationals with residence permits or are under temporary or international protection, with the exception of newborns and instances of nuclear family reunification.
-Because of this, no non-Turkish national will be able to select any of these 781 neighborhoods in Türkiye as their registered address for official matters, nor will they be able to ask the authorities to change their address to any of these places.
-Adana, Ankara, İstanbul, İzmir, Muğla, and Antalya are some of the cities that fall into this category, along with a great number of others.[50]
+These disticts are disclosed to foreign nationals seeking address registrations for temporary protection, international protection, and residence permits, as well as changes to their city of residence if they are foreign nationals with residence permits or are under temporary or international protection, with the exception of newborns and instances of nuclear family reunification.
+Because of this, no non-Turkish national are able to select any of these 1,169 neighbourhoods in Türkiye as their registered address for official matters, nor will they be able to ask the authorities to change their address to any of these places, in 58 cities (Adana, Adiyaman, Afyon, Ağrı, Aksaray, Amasya, Ankara, Antalya, Bartın, Batman, Bilecik, Bingöl, Bolu, Burdur, Bursa, Çanakkale, Çankırı, Çorum, Diyarbakır, Düzce, Elazığ, Erzincan, Gaziantep, Giresun, Gümüşhane, Hatay, Iğdır, Isparta, İstanbul, İzmir, Kahramanmaraş, Karabük, Kastamonu, Kayseri, Kırklareli, Kırşehir, Kilis, Konya, Kütahya, Malatya, Mardin, Mersin, Muğla, Muş, Nevşehir, Niğde, Osmaniye, Rize, Sakarya, Samsun, Sinop, Sivas, Şanlıurfa, Tokat, Trabzon, Uşak, Yalova, Yozgat).[36]
+According to the latest notice in 2024, the number of districts remains the same, but the number of cities increased to 63 without any details of which cities are added in 2023.[37]
+According to the YİMER call center, the closed neighbourhood policy does not apply to foreigners of Turkish descent.

 Applications from detention and at the border